hanzoai/ROCm/docs/how-to/rocm-for-ai/inference/benchmark-docker/previous-versions/vllm-0.9.1-20250715.rst

 - To learn more about MAD and the ``madengine`` CLI, see the `MAD usage guide <https://github.com/ROCm/MAD?tab=readme-ov-file#usage-guide>`__.

-- To learn more about system settings and management practices to configure your system for AMD Instinct MI300X series accelerators, see `AMD Instinct MI300X system optimization <https://instinct.docs.amd.com/projects/amdgpu-docs/en/latest/system-optimization/mi300x.html>`_.
+- To learn more about system settings and management practices to configure your system for AMD Instinct MI300X Series GPUs, see `AMD Instinct MI300X system optimization <https://instinct.docs.amd.com/projects/amdgpu-docs/en/latest/system-optimization/mi300x.html>`_.

 - For application performance optimization strategies for HPC and AI workloads, including inference with vLLM, see :doc:`/how-to/rocm-for-ai/inference-optimization/workload`.